droolio/Nauticus/readme.txt

 For usage options, type /nauticus or /naut in the command line.

+If you don't use FuBar (e.g. you use Titan instead), you can right-click the Mini-Map button and 'Hide plugin' to get rid of it.

 Uses the Ace2 framework (soon Ace3 when it becomes stable).

 ---